scrapy/scrapy/docs/topics/request-response.rst

        :param clickdata: attributes to lookup the control clicked.
 If it's not given, the form data will be submitted simulating a click on the first clickable element.
-In addition to xml attributes, the control can be identified by its index relative to other submittable inputs inside the form, via the ``nr`` attribute.
+In addition to html attributes, the control can be identified by its zero-based index relative to other submittable inputs inside the form, via the ``nr`` attribute.
        :type clickdata: dict

        :param dont_click: If True, the form data will be submitted without